-Ferry service provided by both the Alaska Marine Highway and BC Ferries is integral to the economy of Prince Rupert
+Ferry service to Prince Rupert is provided by both the Alaska Marine Highway and BC Ferries.

 Waterfalls, white sand beaches, hot springs, Humpback whales, Canada’s only Grizzly Bear Sanctuary, eagles & seals are only a few of the reasons for extending a stay in Prince Rupert.